gvwilson/thirdbit/src/fiction/iffy/index.md

 The battered green dumpster partially blocking it smelled faintly of old garbage.
 They squeezed around it to find a raccoon waiting for them.
 A raccoon,
-and Johnson Wales.

-Wales raised his hands.
+and Johnson Wales with one of his toolboxes in his hand.

+Wales set down the toolbox.
 "Before you say anything, let me say I'm sorry.
-I didn't know Gayathri was going to—I didn't know."
+I didn't know Gayathri what was going to do."

-Iffy studied him for a moment, then turned her head and spat very deliberately on the wall.
+Iffy turned her head and spat very deliberately on the wall.
-Wales closed his eyes,
-and for a moment all his years and disappointments lay on his face.
+Wales closed his eyes for a moment, and for a moment all his years and disappointments lay on his face.
 "If I'd tried to stop her,
-she would have locked me up,
-and I wouldn't have been able to help you.
+she would have locked me up and I wouldn't have been able to help you," he said wearily.
-Iffy,
+"Iffy,
 I am sorry,
-but this was the only way."
+but it was the only way."

 "Did you know he'd be here?"
 Iffy asked Edson.